 More Able Students

-Students with a high Key Stage 2 Test score (i.e. one that places them within the top echelon of their year group) are invited to join an extensive programme of academic mentoring and extra-curricular activities.
+Students with a high Key Stage 2 Test score (i.e. one that places them within the top echelon of their year group) are invited to join an extensive programme designed to develop all the skills needed to access the top universities.

-By engaging in debate, discussion and relevant enrichment activities, the aim is to fortify students’ ability to think rationally and articulate a line of argument.
-There is no homework or written class work involved.
-However, research has shown that regular engagement will encourage them towards independent thinking and balanced viewpoints through listening to the opinions of others; such activities increase the likelihood of them achieving the highest grades at GCSE.
+By engaging in debate, discussion and relevant academic and enrichment activities, the aim is to fortify students’ ability to think rationally and articulate a line of argument.
+It’s not about homework or written class work; it’s about developing a well-rounded and confident individual.
+Research has shown that regular engagement with current affairs, highly academic activities and extra-curricular activities will encourage them towards independent thinking, balanced viewpoints and good communication skills; such activities increase the likelihood of them achieving the highest grades at GCSE.

 For older students benefits include our partnership with The Brilliant Club and The UEA, thus ensuring that our More Able students are also acclimatised to university level discussion and that they are better prepared emotionally and intellectually for university, including Oxford and Cambridge.

 Sessions and activities run throughout the academic year.
-For more information, please contact our More Able Co-ordinator (Mrs Myhill, Assistant Principal) or refer to our More Able Policy and associated Academy Calendar.
+For more information, please contact our More Able Co-ordinator (Mrs Lucy Engledow) or refer to our More Able Policy and associated Academy Calendar.

 Within the Curriculum